paulipa/sico-wiki/rules-and-requirements.md

 - **Seek to provide content and fleets for other community members whenever possible** by opening their corporation fleets and services for them.
 This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
 - **No hostile actions against any structures or or camping strategic systems** regarless of standing settings.
 PvP roaming is allowed with the limitations of standings used.
 - **Set aside any standing differences or in game political ambitions** that your corporation might be inheriting from your alliance or mega coalition when interacting with other community entities.
 For example you are not allowed to underrate other partner corporations that are part of your rival alliances.
 We operate only on corporation level.
+- **Corporation must keep an updated corp description page on the wiki** for their corporation.
+This is the advertisement and information page for coalition members who seek to join your corporation.
+This page must include information about:
+	- Requiremebts for joining your corporation
+  - Your corporation description and goals
+  - Point of contact or recruitment process description
 > There are no mandatory operation requirements, operation location requirements or any fees for any of our membership levels!
 {.is-success}
 ## Base services